Gus Savage

 Augustus Alexander "Gus" Savage (October 30, 1925 – October 31, 2015) was an American entrepreneur, publisher and a Democratic member of the United States House of Representatives from Illinois.
+He served six terms from 1981 to 1993.

-Life and career
+Early life and career

 Savage was born in Detroit, Michigan, and graduated from Roosevelt University in Chicago.
 He served in the United States Army from 1943 to 1946 and then worked as a journalist from 1954 to 1979, owning a chain of weekly community newspapers in the Chicago area including the South End Citizen.
 The Chicago Citizen Newspaper Group became the largest Black-owned chain of weekly newspapers in the Midwest with a circulation of 121,000.

+Congress

 Savage entered political life in 1948 as a Progressive Party organizer.

-He challenged the local establishment's chosen candidates for the House of Representatives in 1968 and 1970, losing the Democratic primary both times, but won election to the House in 1980, representing the 2nd District on Chicago's South Side for 6 terms, from January 1981 to January 1993.
+He challenged the local establishment's chosen candidates for the House of Representatives in 1968 and 1970, losing the Democratic primary both times.
+He won election to the House in 1980, representing the 2nd District on Chicago's South Side for six terms, from January 1981 to January 1993.

-In 1983 he joined with 7 other Congressional Representatives to sponsor a resolution to impeach Ronald Reagan over his sudden and unexpected invasion of Grenada.
+In 1983, he joined with seven other Congressional Representatives to sponsor a resolution to impeach Ronald Reagan over his sudden and unexpected invasion of Grenada.

+Controversies

 In 1989, Savage was accused of trying to force himself on a female Peace Corps worker in Zaire.
 He denied the allegations and blamed them on the "racist press."
 The House Ethics Committee decided that the events did indeed occur, but it did not take disciplinary action only because Savage wrote a letter of apology.

 Savage had long been controversial even in his own district.
 His racially incendiary and anti-Semitic remarks frequently drew bipartisan criticism.
 He never won a primary election–the real contest in this overwhelmingly Democratic district–with more than 52% of the vote, and usually faced multiple challengers.

+Redistricting and defeat

 For the 1992 election, redistricting pushed his district further into Chicago's south suburbs, territory that Savage did not know and that did not know him.
 He faced a rematch with Mel Reynolds, who had challenged him in the 1988 and 1990 primaries.
 Savage claimed that "racist Jews" were donating to Reynolds, while Reynolds claimed that Savage was involved in a drive-by shooting that injured him.
 Although Savage accused Reynolds of staging the shooting, he lost the 1992 election to Reynolds by a margin of 63%-37% after voters in the suburban portion of the district voted 4-to-1 for Reynolds.
 In defeat Savage declared, "We have lost to the white racist press and to the racist reactionary Jewish misleaders."